Floturner/udacity-c2-restapi/README.md

 # Udagram REST API

-This is a simple REST API developed alongside the Udacity Cloud Engineering Nanodegree.
-It allows users to register and log into their account, post photos to the feed, and process photos using an image filtering microservice.
+This is a simple cloud application developed alongside the Udacity Cloud Engineering Nanodegree.
+It allows users to register and log in, post photos to the feed, and process photos using an image filtering microservice.

 ***
 ## Getting Setup